trey-rosius/cdk_group_chat/README.md

 ```

 If you look in your working directory, you should now see an appsync.d.ts file that contains your generated types.
+We will go indepth on the file contents as we progress along.

 ### Application Stacks